Gifted Girls Only: Club Sapphire

 That surprised me.
 Kenni left me with the impression her dad wasn't interested in her.
 “In what way isn't she perfect?”

 He cocked his head.
 “Her biggest fault is having me for a father.”

 “You can't be that bad.”
 Inside my head, I said, “tell me all about it.”

 “Before her mom and I divorced, I was a decent dad.
 Rotten husband, though.”
 His lips curled in a rueful smile.
 “Her mom was done with me.
 Worse, she didn’t want me in Kendall’s life so she moved to Denver.
 I could have fought it, but I was literally caught with my pants down.”

 “You have a sweet laugh.
 I wish Kendall would laugh more.”

 “Is she depressed?”

-"More like sad."
+“Sad.”
 Frederick gazed across the bar at nothing.
-"Kendall's mother died when she was fifteen.
+“Kendall's mother died when she was fifteen.
 I'd barely seen her for ten years, then one day—bam, she's living with me.
 She was so shy and withdrawn.
-Who could blame her?
-Her mother had just died, and I had a new family she barely knew.
-My wife tried, but Julie didn't make things easier."
+Her mother had just died, and I had a new family.
+My wife tried, but Julie didn't make things easier.”

-"I don't understand why.
+“I don't understand why.
 Julie's a brat, but she's a beautiful girl, full of energy and life.
-She has so much going for her, but it's like she hates the world."
+She has so much going for her, but she’s angry at the world.”

 “I suppose that's your fault too?”